Riyabisai-13/tassk-3/README.md

 3. Using this information it is possible to connect and bind to each service by sending an RPC request to the remote port/pipe.

-4.This plugin will run on Windows (using netstat.exe) in the event that the target being scanned is localhost.
+4. This plugin will run on Windows (using netstat.exe) in the event that the target being scanned is localhost.